-4 Horizontal lockdowns vs age-based interventions
+3. Horizontal lockdowns versus age-based interventions

-In this section, we investigate whether age-based interventions can offer a replacement to horizontal lockdowns for the case of SARS-CoV-2, following the framework presented in §2.
-In §4.1, we categorize the parameters into δ, β and γ , and pick our choice of strategic scales, \mathbf{r} ; both (β, γ) and \mathbf{r} serve for the definition of the strategies under investigation.
+In this section, we investigate whether age-based interventions can offer a replacement to horizontal lockdowns for the case of SARS-CoV-2, following the framework presented in §2, and using the model studied in Bitsouni et al. (2024), which is presented in Appendix A. In §3.1, we categorize the parameters into δ, β and γ , and pick our choice of strategic scales, \mathbf{r} ; both (β, γ) and \mathbf{r} serve for the definition of the strategies under investigation.
 Additionally, we distribute the total population of \mathscr{P} (4) into five cohorts, based on age, θ , of each individual.
-In §4.3, we define the graded strategy of horizontal lockdowns and the strategy of age-based restrictions.
-Finally, in §4.4, we compare the aforementioned strategies.
+In §3.3, we define the graded strategy of horizontal lockdowns and the strategy of age-based restrictions.
+Finally, in §3.4, we compare the aforementioned strategies.